PedroFerreira11/IntegrationHub/README.md

   - Source: `GET /api/customers`
   - Target: `POST /api/customers`

-This means you can reuse the same source and target endpoints and create multiple integrations that differ only by `Type`.
+You can reuse the same source and target endpoints and create multiple integrations that differ only by `Type`.

-You can also use Swagger in `IntegrationHub.Api` to create endpoints, integrations and runs directly through the REST API.

-## API Endpoints
+## Main API Endpoints

-Main routes currently available:

 - `GET /api/endpoints`
 - `POST /api/endpoints`